rapidfish/personnummer/README.md

 * Produces an Optional<Personnummer> object when parsing.
 If not valid (or no valid checksum) it becomes an empty Optional

-* toString() can be used as default output after parsing, but there are four other methods to represent it in differents ways
+* toString() can be used as default output after parsing, but there is also four other methods to represent it

 * Extract meta data from any Personnummer such as age, days since birth, gender, zodiac sign, or sometimes even place of birth